Triple Eight Race Engineering

 Triple Eight Race Engineering, branded as Red Bull Ampol Racing in Supercars, is an Australian motor racing team competing in the Supercars Championship.
 The team has been the only Brisbane-based V8 Supercar team since its formation, originally taking over and operating out of the former Briggs Motor Sport workshop in Bowen Hills during the 2003 season before moving to Banyo in 2009.
-The team has won the Supercars drivers' championship eleven times, the teams' championship twelve times and the Bathurst 1000 ten times.
+The team has won the Supercars drivers' championship eleven times, the teams' championship thirteen times and the Bathurst 1000 ten times.

-The team currently runs two Chevrolet Camaros for Broc Feeney and Will Brown.
-Additionally, the team provides technical support to PremiAir Racing, Matt Stone Racing and Brad Jones Racing.
+The team currently runs three Ford Mustang S650s for Broc Feeney, Will Brown and Jackson Walls.
+Additionally, the team provides technical support to Blanchard Racing Team.
 The team performs its testing at Queensland Raceway.

 History

 Triple Eight Race Engineering was formed in 1996 in the United Kingdom, running Vauxhall's program in the British Touring Car Championship before expanding into Australian V8 Supercars, purchasing the Briggs Motor Sport team in September 2003.
 The sale included a custom-built facility in the Brisbane suburb of Bowen Hills, and a staff of 35 people.
 Engineers in Brisbane worked closely with the Triple Eight staff in the UK to build two new Ford BA Falcons, while the team principals managed to attract substantial financial support from Ford.